Cambria Quartz vs Granite Countertops: The Pros and Cons

 Quartz VS Granite Countertops

-Both natural granite and quartz countertops are similar in performance but completely different in their composition.
+Both natural granite and quartz countertops are similar in performance but differ completely in composition.

 When it comes to kitchen countertops, granite is still a popular choice among homeowners.
-Granite is a natural stone, mined from the ground in large blocks processed, sliced and polished into slabs which are then cut into beautiful stone countertops.
-Quartz countertops have taken over as the most popular choice among homeowners in recent years.
-Often called engineered stone, they possess many of the characteristics of natural stone, they are man-made and composed of 92 – 94% natural quartz chips and dust combined with resin and formed into countertops.
-Both natural granite and engineered stone countertops are similar in performance but completely different in their composition.
-Is there a clear cut winner between the two?
-Both have their advocates, but the key to choosing lies in understanding them more fully in order to determine which most closely meets your personal needs and style.
+Granite is a natural stone, mined from the ground in large blocks, processed, sliced, and polished into slabs, which are then cut into beautiful stone countertops.
+Quartz countertops have become the most popular choice among homeowners in recent years.
+Often called engineered stone, they possess many of the characteristics of natural stone; they are man-made, composed of 92–94% natural quartz chips and dust combined with resin, and formed into countertops.
+Both natural granite and engineered stone countertops are similar in performance but differ completely in composition.
+Is there a clear-cut winner between the two?
+Both have their advocates, but the key to choosing lies in understanding them more fully to determine which one most closely meets your personal needs and style.
 Let's look at the pros and cons of each material to help you gain an understanding of each.
 As you look at the options, you'll get a feel for which surface is right for you.

 Like granite, quartz has both pros and cons.
 While the prices for both materials differ – entry-level granite starts at about $38 per square foot, while quartz starts at around $60 and higher-end products can cost up to $160 per square foot, ultimately your choice will depend on your specific needs and aesthetic preferences.